 Mindfulness in Therapy

 When patients take part in mindfulness-based therapies, they do not need to be Buddhists.
 Rather, their clinician will simply ask them to pay attention to their thoughts, feelings, and surroundings.
 During mindfulness-based therapy, clients work on accepting these experiences without passing judgment.
-Clinicians aim to use mindfulness to help their clients develop increased physical and psychological well-being.
+Clinicians aim to use it to help their clients develop increased physical and psychological well-being.

-Mindfulness-based therapy is rewarding, but it can be challenging for clients who are new to the practice.
+This therapy is rewarding, but it can be challenging for clients who are new to the practice.
 After many years of active addiction, it is common for the brain to respond to any uncomfortable thought or emotion with a sudden impulse to escape or “fix” the discomfort.
 Generally, this escape or “fix” comes in the form of a drink or a drug.
 Mindfulness, however, means simply accepting the discomfort and learning to live with it without passing judgment or even trying to solve it.

 Many clients struggle to move their thoughts away from the future or the past; living in the present moment can be painful.
-Over time, however, mindfulness-based therapy can help clients achieve a sense of freedom and peace.
+Over time, however, this therapy can help clients achieve a sense of freedom and peace.

 Principles of Mindfulness Therapy